Tytykay-cloud/LITA_CLASS_-DOCUMENTATION/README.md

 ### Exploratory Data Analysis
 EDA involved the exploring of the data to answer some questions such as;
  - What is the overall sales trend
- - Which product are top sellers
+ - Which product are top sellers?
  - What are the product on peak sales?
 ---
 ### Data Analysis